EXPLAINER: What does a US ban on Russian oil accomplish?

 WILL EUROPE GO ALONG?

 A ban on Russian oil and natural gas would be painful for Europe.
 Russia provides about 40% of Europe’s natural gas for home heating, electricity and industry uses and about a quarter of Europe’s oil.
-European officials are looking for ways to reduce their dependence, but it’s going to take time.
+European officials are seeking ways to reduce their dependence, but it will take time.

 Britain’s business secretary, Kwasi Kwarteng, said his country will use the rest of the year to phase out its imports of oil and petroleum products to “give the market, businesses and supply chains more than enough time to replace Russian imports,” which account for 8% of U.K. demand.